awslabs/aws-servicebroker-documentation/getting-started.md

-### CatASB - Single Node EC-2
+### CatASB - Deploying to EC2 (single-node)

-This environment uses "`oc cluster up`" in a single EC-2 instance, and will install the openshift components from RPMs.
+This environment uses "`oc cluster up`" in a single EC2 instance, and will install the OpenShift components from RPMs.

 Navigate into the `catasb/ec2 `folder